 MSC Seaside is the first purpose-built ship for the North American market from MSC, the world’s largest privately-owned cruise line.
-As their 14th ship, Seaside was named on December 17, 2017, by none other than the iconic Italian actress, Sophia Loren.

 A better godmother couldn’t have been chosen, as Seaside subtly blends Italian design and tradition with spaces and amenities desired by modern North American cruisers.

 With a passenger capacity of 4,132 (double occupancy), Seaside compares favorably with the largest and most modern ships from the other big lines such as Royal Caribbean, Carnival, and Norwegian Cruise Line.